iggredible/Learn-Vim/ch20_views_sessions_viminfo.md

 :source Session.vim
 ```

-Now Vim looks like just the way you left it!
+Now Vim looks like just the way you left it, including the split windows!
 Alternatively, you can also load a Session file from the terminal:

 ```
 vim -S Session.vim